 Wrapping It Up

 The .22 rifle is perfect for plinking, hunting, and getting rid of varmints.
-The ammo is cheap, they don’t have recoil, and they don’t make a lot of noise.
-Did I mention that they are also a lot of fun to shoot?
+The ammo is cheap.
+It doesn’t have much recoil and makes very little noise.
+Did I mention they are also a lot of fun to shoot?

-Adding a scope to a .22 rifle, and especially the Marlin Model 60, cranks that fun up several notches while also making the gun a more effective hunting tool.
-There are plenty of the best scope for Marlin Model 60 ranging from cheap rimfire scopes to higher end models with impressive performance.
-Just as shooting a .22 rifle is a great sport for everyone, there is also a great scope for every .22 rifle.
+Adding a scope to a .22 rifle, and especially the Marlin Model 60, will crank the fun up several notches.
+It will also make the gun a more effective hunting tool.
+There are plenty of options on our list of the best scope for Marlin Model 60 to choose from.
+We’ve tried to include everything from cheap rimfire scopes to higher end models with impressive performance.